 Are Spider Veins Painful?

-Spider veins usually do not cause any pain, but some can become increasingly uncomfortable and tender with time.
-You should let Dr. Naar know if you experience any itching or discomfort associated with your spider veins.
+Spider veins usually do not cause pain, but they can become increasingly uncomfortable and tender over time.
+Let Dr. Naar know if you experience any itching or discomfort.